sandravizz/Data-breach-analysis/README.md

 Another challenge was to understand which data patterns are revealing realworld trends.
 In order to overcome I researched deeply the topic and kept in close contact with the Bitsight team.

-After discussing the results of the EDA with the Bitsight team I decided to use an interactive barcode chart in the format of a small multiples.
+After discussing the results of the EDA with the Bitsight team I decided to use an interactive barcode chart in the format of small multiples.

 ![!\[Alt text\](<Images/Viz 6.png>)](<Images/Viz 6.jpeg>)